 Many leaders depend on one calendar—on their phones, walls, or refrigerators—to keep track of parent group meetings, school, sports, extracurriculars, and home life all in one place.

-Tammy Green prefers a big calendar on the wall at home, right between the kitchen and the way out to the garage.
-“I’ve tried various kinds of calendars, including electronic PDAs,” she says.
-“But I find I need to see at a glance what’s happening for the entire week.
-And I need to see it all the time.”
-Green, who served as PTO president at Lakeshore Middle School in Stevensville, Mich., also encourages her children to add their own deadlines and activities to the calendar.
-That teaches them organizational skills and helps balance everyone’s schedule.
+Tammy Green prefers a large wall calendar and hangs it between the kitchen and the garage.
+“I find I need to see at a glance what’s happening for the entire week.
+And I need to see it all the time,” says the former PTO president at Lakeshore Middle School in Stevensville, Mich.
+Green has her kids add their activities to the calendar, which teaches them organizational skills and helps balance everyone’s schedule.

 Month-by-Month Preplanning Guide

 PTO leaders need to think several months ahead, and a month-by-month preplanning guide sets out a timeline that keeps leaders on task and projects running smoothly.
 Green inherited a guide that detailed what she needed to do each month for upcoming activities.
 For example, in July the guide reminded her to meet with the Lakeshore principal and recruit volunteers to help with the newsletter before back to school.

 “That was the most helpful thing for me,” she says.
 “It’s better to go into a volunteer position knowing what’s expected rather than constantly being behind.”

 Traditional officer and committee chair binders are as popular as ever with leaders.
 As president of the Smoky Row Elementary PTO in Carmel, Ind., Robin Walsh carried a three-ring, three-inch PTO binder with her everywhere.
 “I had to have all that information all the time in front of me,” she says.
 The binder is passed from president to president with plenty of notes about contacts, successes, changes to events, and more.